Lok Virsa Starts Technical And Vocational Education Training Programme - UrduPoint

 Lok Virsa Starts Technical And Vocational Education Training Programme

-National Institute of Folk and Traditional Heritage (NIFTH-Lok Virsa) Wednesday started Technical and Vocational Education and Training (TVET) trades in collaboration with National Vocational and Technical Training Commission (NAVTTC) under Prime Minister's "Skills for All" Hunarmand Pakistan Programme

-ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Dec, 2021 ) :National Institute of Folk and Traditional Heritage (NIFTH-Lok Virsa) Wednesday started Technical and Vocational education and Training (TVET) trades in collaboration with National Vocational and Technical Training Commission (NAVTTC) under Prime Minister's "Skills for All" Hunarmand Pakistan Programme.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Dec, 2021 ) :National Institute of Folk and Traditional Heritage (NIFTH) started Technical and Vocational education and Training (TVET) trades in collaboration with National Vocational and Technical Training Commission (NAVTTC) under Prime Minister's "Skills for All" Hunarmand Pakistan Programme.

 Talha said the young generation of our country has immense potential and capabilities for attracting people and being the center of attraction.